Welcome to Westcott

 Friday Art in the Reading Room Westcott.

-The Reading Room on Fridays mornings buzzes with creative activity!
+The Westcott Village Hall (formerly the Reading Room) on Fridays mornings buzzes with creative activity!
 The Friday Art Class is a friendly productive class for beginners and improvers.
 We have lively classes and are currently working with Acrylics but also draw and explore other mediums, we enjoy making Art and stretching our ability working with a variety of subjects.
 Materials can be supplied for complete beginners until they decide to keep painting and acquire their own.
 Newcomers of any level would be welcome to our class next term.

 Contact: Pat Williams 01483 810214,